About SHRM & the Project

 In the renovated facility, we effectively integrate advanced hospitality technologies in our labs and classrooms into the curriculum, preparing our students for the types of technologies they will face in the workforce.
 Classroom and seminar spaces will allow the incorporation of multiple delivery methods such as integrated, team taught curriculum, small group and teamwork, and lecture format.
 A diversity of advanced technologies will be integrated into the curriculum, providing a rigorous academic experience and access to the tools and techniques necessary to thrive in today's hospitality world.

-The renovated building will also enhance the sense of community for which HRM and NAU are well known.
+The renovated building will also enhance the sense of community for which SHRM and NAU are well known.
 Features that will assist with this include: